 - Talk with a supportive family member or friend, who understands your need for a break.

-- Talk with a member of your diabetes team about your need for a break and how diabetes management is affecting your emotional wellbeing.
+- Talk with a member of your diabetes healthcare team about your need for a break and how diabetes management is affecting your emotional wellbeing.

 - If you’re feeling frustrated during a particularly stressful day, take a break: go for a walk, or take a few slow, deep breaths.